KamranAzeem/kubernetes-katas/05-cpu-and-memory-limits.md

-It is important to learn about CPU and memory limits at this point in time, because this knowledge will be useful in next excercises.
+It is important to learn about CPU and memory limits at this point in time, because this knowledge will be useful in next exercises.

 # Why to use CPU and memory limits?
-It is possible that the worker node in the kubernetes cluster you received from your instructor, is a small spec node (1 CPU and 1.7 GB RAM).
-In that case, please note that certain *system pods* running in **kube-system** namespace take away as much as 60% (or 600m) of the CPU, and you are left with 40% of CPU to run your pods in order to do these excercises.
+It is possible that the worker node in the kubernetes cluster you are using, is a small spec node (1 CPU and 1.7 GB RAM).
+In that case, please note that certain *system pods* running in **kube-system** namespace take away as much as 60% (or 600m) of the CPU, and you are left with 40% of CPU to run your pods in order to do these exercises.
 It is also important to note that by default each `nginx` and `nginx:alpine` instance will take away 10% (or 100m) CPU.
 (This behavior was seen on a small one-node k8s cluster in GCP).
 This means, that at any given time, you will not be able to run more than four (light weight) pods in total.
 So when you do the **scaling** and **rolling updates** exercises, you need to keep that in mind.
 You can limit the use of CPU and Memory resources in your pods and assign them very little CPU. e.g. Allocating `5m` CPU to nginx pods does not have any negative effect, and they just run fine.

 If you are running a cluster of your own such as minikube or kubeadm based cluster, and if you setup the VMs to have multiple CPUs during the VM setup, you will not likely encounter this limitation.
 But you should still make a note of it.
 However, this does not mean that you do not setup these limits in your deployments just because you have large sized worker nodes.
 It is actually highly recommended that you setup the CPU and memory limits for all your pods/deployments to protect abuse of system resources.
 This abuse may happen if an application has a fault in it's code and starts over-consuming cpu and/or memory.
 It is also possible that someone gains access to a pod running inside your cluster, and starts abusing with malicious intent, such as sending spam, or mining coins, etc. We have actually seen this happening! :)